-Transactional SMS messages can enhance your brand presence, improve customer service and boost revenue and profits.
-They differ from promotional SMS messages in their tone (and in relation to text messaging compliance laws), yet they’re incredibly important in helping you strengthen customer relations.
+Transactional SMS messages can enhance your brand presence, improve customer satisfaction, and boost revenue and profits.
+They differ from promotional SMS messages in their tone (and in relation to text messaging compliance laws), yet they're incredibly important in helping you strengthen customer relations.

 What is a transactional SMS?

 By sending transactional messages, you are opening up another channel of communication with your customers.
 It's easy for email communication to get lost in the noise that often plagues email inboxes.
-When customers receive a message via text, this typically sends a push notification to their mobile phones - which instantly alerts the recipient.
+Plus, a lot of people use their non-primary email addresses for online shopping and other "less important" purposes to avoid spam and unnecessary disturbance.

 What is the difference between transactional SMS and promotional SMS messages?

 While a transactional SMS message is different from a promotional SMS message, you will likely need to utilize both types of messages during the customer journey.
-Let's explore the difference between sending promotional messages and transactional text messages.

 Some marketing-savvy businesses are using a hybrid of the two message types – adapting transactional messages to add value for the customer, to drive further engagement and action, or to cross-sell other products and opportunities.